 Highlights of the Program

 - Live with German students.

-- Opportunities to be involved in community activities and meet regularly with a language partner.
+- Get involved in community activities and meet with a language partner.

 - Study and relax at the AJY study center in the heart of the historic Altstadt on University Square.